 In the evening, and again the next morning, I went out to make photographs along the coast.
 I had some nice light for photography while in the area but it didn’t last very long.
-I came back with only a few new images, including one of a beach whale, headless and rotting on the beach.
+I came back with only a few new images, including one of a beached whale, headless and rotting on the beach.
 This is usually the situation when visiting a new location.
-Without prior firsthand knowledge of a location it’s difficult to be in the right place at the right time.
-In my experience I might get lucky a few times on an initial trip.
-But it normally takes several return visits to really understand the its character.
+Without prior firsthand knowledge of a location, it’s difficult to be in the right place at the right time.
+In my experience, I might get lucky a few times on an initial trip.
+But it normally takes several return visits to understand its character.
 There are some spots from which I still have not created a defining image, although I’ve been there many times and know it intimately.

 Cape Breton Highlands National Park #58560 Purchase

 Whale carcass, Cape Breton Island #58647 Purchase

 After packing up our camp we began our drive north and over to the Atlantic side of Cape Breton Island.
 At Green Cove, we got our first real view of the Atlantic Ocean.
 Getting out of the truck to stretch our legs I found this to be a great place for photography.
 The headland is composed of beautiful pink granite laced with striped intrusions.
 Given the right lighting conditions, I could spend hours here photographing the fascinating patterns.
 Unfortunately, a storm front was arriving with the first drops of rain which lasted all day.